210: King Dinosaur

 “Bingo,” meaning “correct,” derives from the game wherein spaces are covered up until a predetermined pattern is achieved.
 The winner shouts “Bingo!” to indicate victory.
 The game of bingo was invented only in the 1920s, although it was based on an 18th-century French game called Le Lotto.
 It was originally called “Beano.”

 Breakfast time.
 Honey Nut Cheerios, guys.

 Honey Nut Cheerios is a variant of Cheerios breakfast cereal, produced by General Mills.
-It was introduced in 1979, and its mascot has long been an anthropomorphized bee, named BuzzBee after a contest in 2000, he was named BuzzBee, later shortened to Buzz.
+It was introduced in 1979, and its mascot has long been an anthropomorphized bee.
+After a contest in 2000, he was named BuzzBee, later shortened to Buzz.